Post – by Gautam Shah

 ‘Often crossing a threshold, real or implied, moves us between safety of the known and anxiety of the unknown.
 Thus, working on literal and symbolic levels simultaneously, doors and other passageways can provide, both, the physical reality of protection and represent the psychological idea of safety.
 Additionally, as 3-dimensional constructions, openings allow not only the dualistic reality of inside and outside, but also the possibility to exist within—being neither in nor out.
 Once one crosses the threshold, there is no going back to what was’.

-A barrier separates one from what is beyond.
+An opening as a barrier separates one from what is beyond.
 It provides an inside realm where one has survived and will continue to do so eternally.
-The safe environment perpetuates the identity of the habitant, and ‘its perception of the macrocosm remains unquestioned’.
+The safe environment perpetuates the identity of the inhabitant, and ‘its perception of the macrocosm remains unquestioned’.
 The edge of the barrier is something unreal, but a break in the barrier is real.
 It is at such a break, one hopes to do things that were never done.
 Such a point of transgression is the door or opening.
 Openings within the barriers like doors are the frames within which context, the change is referenced.
 ‘The Sun god arrives assuredly through the Eastern gate, and the past is always bounded by the door like the fake door of the Egyptian tombs.’
 The fake door exists in spite of the knowledge that the dead will never return, and the door will remain unused.